 Day passes are distributed from the Venue Accreditation Office (VAO).
-The following table describes the day pass process:
+The table below describes the day pass process:

-Phase Description 1 Functional Coordination Centre (FCC)/Responsible Organisation applies through the online accreditation system in advance on behalf of their workforce before the prescribed deadline (usually the day before access to the venue is required).
-2 Event Director (or deputy) approves requests for the following day.
-3 On arrival at the VAO, the day pass recipient presents their PIAC and/or OCOG recognised ID if not accredited to establish identity.
+Phase Description 1 OCOG Function Coordination Centre (FCC)/Responsible Organisation applies through the online accreditation system in advance on behalf of their workforce before the prescribed deadline, usually the day before access to the venue is required.
+2 Event General Manager (or deputy) approves requests for the following day.
+3 On arrival at the VAO, the day pass recipient presents their PIAC or OCOG recognised photo identification (photo ID) to establish identity.
 4 OCOG distributes the day pass to day pass recipient.
 5 The day pass recipient is not required to return the day pass to the VAO when leaving the venue.